orestis/pysmell/README.markdown

 and generates information about a project's structure that IDE tools can use.

-The first target is Vim, because that's what I'm using and because its completion mechanism is very straightforward.
+There is currently support for Vim, Emacs and TextMate.
+Feel free to contribute your own favourite editor bindings, or to improve the existing ones.

 ##Download and Installation

 PySmell is available at [PyPI](http://pypi.python.org/pypi/pysmell).
 The best way to install PySmell is by downloading the source distribution and doing `python setup.py install`.
-While `easy_install pysmell` also works, I haven't yet found a way of distributing the vim script with it (suggestions welcome).
+While `easy_install pysmell` also works, I haven't yet found a way of distributing the editor scripts with it (suggestions welcome).

-You be able to `import pysmell` inside your Python interpreter and invoke `pysmell` at the command line.
+You should be able to `import pysmell` inside your Python interpreter and invoke `pysmell` at the command line.

 You can track the development of PySmell by visiting